Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Motivations

-\textbf{Data Privacy and Security.} Data privacy and confidentiality are critical concerns, leading to the enforcement of strict privacy regulations such as GDPR~\cite{regulation2016regulation}, CCPA~\cite{bonta2022california}, and HIPAA~\cite{act1996health}.
-Particularly in highly regulated industries like healthcare~\cite{joshi2022federated,li2023review,courtiol2019deep}, finance~\cite{chatterjee2023use,liu2023efficient}, and pharmaceuticals discovery~\cite{cordis2019machine}, valuable data resources not yet fully exploited by the pre-training of LMs.
-A collaborative AI framework that integrates LMs and SMs empowers users reap the benefits of advanced AI while retaining full control over their data, guaranteeing data privacy and confidentiality.
+\textbf{Data Privacy.} Data privacy and confidentiality are critical concerns, leading to the enforcement of strict privacy regulations such as GDPR~\cite{regulation2016regulation}, CCPA~\cite{bonta2022california}, and HIPAA~\cite{act1996health}.
+Particularly in highly regulated industries like healthcare~\cite{joshi2022federated,li2023review,courtiol2019deep}, finance~\cite{chatterjee2023use,liu2023efficient}, and pharmaceuticals discovery~\cite{cordis2019machine}, valuable data resources are not yet fully exploited by the pre-training of LMs because they must remain within local trust boundaries~\cite{yang2019federated,kairouz2021advances,wang2024public}.
+A collaborative AI framework that integrates LMs and SMs empowers users to reap the benefits of advanced AI while retaining full control over their data, guaranteeing data privacy and confidentiality~\cite{kairouz2021advances, ren2024advancesopenchallengesfederated, li2024synergizing, wang2023privatelora}.
+Such collaboration must also account for privacy risks introduced by prompts, in-context examples, and other exchanged carriers~\cite{duan2023privacy, edemacu2025privacy}.

 \textbf{Model Security and IP Protection.} Training large models involves huge investments in proprietary data and computational power, making LM parameters a valuable asset.
 The protection of the copyright and proprietary features of large models has become a crucial task~\cite{li2023protecting,chu2024history}.
-Adapting LMs for domain task in a centralized manner inevitably exposes model details to domain party.
-By facilitating collaboration with SMs in domain party, large models can share specific capabilities or insights without exposing the entire underlying model or risking unauthorized duplication, reverse engineering, or adversarial exploitation, avoiding model attacks while maintaining strict boundaries on the intellectual property.
+Adapting LMs for domain tasks in a centralized manner inevitably exposes model details to the domain party, creating opportunities for prompt stealing, model extraction, or adapter theft~\cite{sha2024prompt, zhao2025survey}.
+By facilitating collaboration with SMs at the domain party, large models can share specific capabilities or insights without exposing the entire underlying model or risking unauthorized duplication, reverse engineering, or adversarial exploitation~\cite{tramer2016stealing, orekondy2019knockoff, tang2024modelguard}, avoiding model attacks while maintaining strict boundaries on the intellectual property.

+\textbf{Integrity and Robustness.} Cross-silo collaboration requires each party to use carriers produced outside its own trust boundary, and the receiving party may not fully control their provenance or construction~\cite{greshake2023not,debenedetti2024agentdojo}.
+These carriers can be adversarially manipulated before use: poisoned supervision or synthetic data corrupts downstream training, backdoored adapters introduce trigger-conditioned behavior, and injected context steers inference toward attacker-chosen outputs~\cite{wan2023poisoning,liu2025loratk,zou2025poisonedrag,chen2024agentpoison}.
+Trustworthy collaboration therefore must bound the behavioral influence of received carriers, complementing data privacy and model security, which constrain outbound leakage~\cite{debenedetti2024agentdojo,sun2025peftguard}.